ES-1085/project-mdr-intertidal/analysis/mdrgraphs.md

 # use this one for presentation
 # include caption that says error bars represent +/- 1 standard error
 # explain why we dropped 2017 and 2018 (2017 included counts of Littorina spp., and 2018 was too messy)
-# how to explain error bars in alt text?
 # how many years has L. vincta been on the survey? would they have counted it? ask Tanya

 expanded_inverts_mdr %>%